xsherryhe/smart-synonyms/README.md

   - I used the `:focus-visible` pseudo-class to customize what focus looked like, while ensuring that focus always remained visible for keyboard users.
   - Also related to keyboard navigation, tabbing through a page revealed double focus/tabbing on React Router Link components styled as buttons.
 This is because I usually style links as buttons by adding a `<button>` element as a child to the `<Link>` component.
 In order to fix this, I used `tabindex = -1` to remove the `<button>` child from the tab order, so that only the semantically meaningful Link received focus.
   - SVG elements don't accept `alt` attributes, but it's still important for them to be processable by screenreaders.
 I researched and found that the appropriate way to implement this was to use a `title` attribute on the SVG.
 This was pretty straightforward to add, since my icon library (FontAwesome) already had an API to add a `title` attribute on icon components.
+  - Client-side rendered apps come with the challenge of requiring manual focus resetting on route change.
+This is so that screenreaders announce the "title" of the content displayed by the new route, and focus is at the top of the content.
+With server-side rendering, this is something that screenreaders automatically do when served a new page from the server.
+In my client-side rendered app, I took care of this by passing around a React `ref` to HTML elements, and, on route change, using an effect to focus the HTML element that the `ref` was currently pointing to.
+    - There was a bit of a hurdle in TypeScript with passing around a single `ref` to different types of HTML elements.
+Usually, different HTML elements require different types of RefObjects (e.g., H1 elements require `RefObject<HeadingElement>`, label elements require `RefObject<LabelElement>`, and so forth).
+I ended up using type assertions to circumvent this issue.
+However, type assertions tend to feel slightly hacky/cheat-y to me, so still looking for better ways to handle this.

 ### This app was my first time building with...

 - Figma for UI/UX design
+- Tailwind CSS
 - TypeScript in React
 - [WordNet 3.0 Database from Princeton University](https://wordnet.princeton.edu/)